 Swollen face or neck is a common symptom associated with superior vena cava syndrome.
 The superior vena cava is a vein that carries blood from the head, neck, and upper chest back to the heart.
 Superior vena cava syndrome occurs when there is an obstruction of blood flow in this vein which can lead to facial swelling.
 This is a serious condition and requires immediate medical attention (5).

 6. Tooth Infection

 An infection in the gum or tooth can cause your jawline to swell.
-Poor oral hygiene breaks down the enameli XThe white crystalline outermost layer of a tooth made of calcium phosphate that insulates it against injuries. which allows the bacteria to enter and infect the tooth which can lead to facial swelling (6).
+Poor oral hygiene breaks down the enameli XThe white crystalline outermost layer of a tooth made of calcium phosphate that insulates it against injuries. and allows the bacteria to enter and infect the tooth, leading to facial swelling (6).